CartoDB/documentation/app/content/analytics-toolbox-databricks/sql-reference/spatial-relationships.md

 ### st_equals
 `Boolean st_equals(Geometry a, Geometry b)`

-Returns true if the given Geometries represent the same logical `Geometry`.
+Returns `true` if the given `Geometries` represent the same logical `Geometry`.
 Directionality is ignored.

 ### st_intersection
 `Geometry st_intersection(Geometry a, Geometry b)`

-Returns the intersection of the input geometries.
+Returns the intersection of the input `Geometries`.

 ### st_intersects
 `Boolean st_intersects(Geometry a, Geometry b)`

-Returns true if the geometries spatially intersect in 2D (i.e. share any portion of space).
+Returns `true` if the geometries spatially intersect in 2D (i.e. share any portion of space).
 Equivalent to `NOT st_disjoint(a, b)`.

 ### st_length
 `Double st_length(Geometry geom)`

 Returns the 2D path length of linear geometries, or perimeter of areal geometries, in units of the the coordinate reference system (e.g. degrees for EPSG:4236).
-Returns 0.0 for other geometry types (e.g. `Point`).
+Returns `0.0` for other geometry types (e.g. `Point`).

 ### st_lengthSphere
 `Double st_lengthSphere(LineString line)`